-La Palace of Caserta, the largest royal residence in the world is one historical house belonged to the real house of Bourbon of Naples, World Heritage SiteUNESCO.
+La Palace of Caserta, the largest royal residence in the world is one historical house belonged to the real house to the Bourbon of Naples, World Heritage SiteUNESCO.

 It is surrounded by a large park divided into two sectors: the Italian garden, with the famous and evocative Great Waterfall, and the garden English with thick woods.

 Il Palazzo royal was wanted by the king of Naples Charles of Bourbon, who, fascinated by the beauty of the surrounding landscape and with the desire to give a worthy seat of representation to the government of the capital Naples and to his realm, he established he wanted one to be built royal palace so big and magnificently suggestive that it can stand comparison with that of Versailles.

 Initially it had to be erected in Naples, but Charles of Bourbon, knowing the vulnerability of the capital to possible attacks, especially by sea, he thought to build it inland and precisely in the Caserta area, a safer place and not too far from Naples.

 After the refusal of Nicola Salvi, due to serious health problems, the sovereign turned to the architect Vanvitelli, at the time engaged in the restoration of the basilica of Loreto on behalf of Pontifical State.
 Charles of Bourbon he managed to get from the Pope permission to be able to commission the artist.

 The king wanted the project to include the palazzo, the park and the arrangement of the surrounding urban area, with the provision of a new aqueduct (Carolino Aqueduct) that crossed the complex of San Leucio.

 La royal palace it had to become the symbol of the new state Bourbon and at the same time manifesting power and grandeur, but it must also be efficient and rational.